 7 Simple Tweaks for an Easier Day

 1. Make your to-do list the night before.

-Before you go to sleep, make a to do list of all the items you need to do the next day.
+Before you go to sleep, make a to do list of all the items you need to do the next day in a dedicated notebook or planner.
 Not only will this help you feel more relaxed at bedtime, but it will give you a solid and focused foundation to work on as soon as you wake up.
 The end result is feeling more accomplished at the conclusion of the day.